Instant Pot Smothered Pork Chops are tender meat with rich bacon gravy. Make this recipe for a dinner of southern style pork chops and gravy!

-How to make Instant Pot Pork Chops
+Video: Making Instant Pot Pork Chops

-Cook the bacon and onion
+- Cook the bacon and onion.

-Pressure cook the pork
+- Pressure cook the pork and cook the noodles.

-- Make a slurry with cornstarch and water and stir it into the pot with the pasta water and vinegar.
+- Make a slurry with cornstarch and cold water and stir it into the pot with the pasta water and vinegar.

 - Allow it to simmer until thickened, stirring frequently so it doesn’t burn on the bottom.